Elements and Principles of Landscape Design

 While many of our focal points are usually made up of a single tree or small cluster of elements, filler plantings should be massed plantings that promote simplicity and unity.
 Try to avoid the old-fashioned rows of alternating plants following the A-B-A-B-A-B pattern or planting in a completely straight line.
 We like to use the shape of our shrub plantings to form large pockets in the front of the beds to fill with perennial color.
 This gives us a great pop of color throughout the Spring and Summer without crowding the beds and giving us a bulky feel.

 To that point, selecting appropriate plants for the space is paramount.
 Plant selection should include a variety of sizes and statures all while keeping the mature size of the plant in mind.
 Failing to do so can result in overcrowded blobs of foliage that detract from the landscape as a whole.
 Plants of the same variety look much more natural when planted in mass and growing together but a mix can turn into a shapeless blob of foliage.
 Local vendors are knowledgeable of your climate and how the plants react locally and can save you some headaches.
 Bear in mind, plantings are ever-changing as plants mature.
 Conditions such as water needs, sunlight, and negative space will change from season to season so be prepared to adapt as the landscape matures.

-Following these steps will lay a solid foundation to a stylish landscape that will serve you for years to come.
-If you have any questions, stop by a local garden center or design firm to find out more about what the pros know!
+Following these 6 landscape design principles will lay a solid foundation for a stylish landscape that will serve you for years to come.
+If you have any questions, stop by Superior Garden Center in Columbia, Missouri to find out more about what the pros know!